 If there’s one thing the town of Duck, NC, is known for, besides the beach, it’s shopping.
 Duck is definitely the place to go when you’re longing for a little retail recreation.
-We like to jokingly remark that Duck’s shopping scene is our own little Rodeo Drive!
+We like to jokingly remark that the shopping in Duck, NC, is our own little Rodeo Drive!

-Duck shopping is a far cry from shopping in a mall or in a superstore, where homogeny rules.
+Shopping in Duck, NC, is a far cry from shopping in a mall or in a superstore, where homogeneity rules.
 Duck boutiques and specialty shops are unique and individually owned, and each reflects the personality of its owners.
-The nice thing is that the shops in Duck are clustered together within a half-mile stretch, so you can park the car and walk from place to place.
-There’s a path alongside the road that keeps foot travel safe for pedestrians.
-A head’s up: Rainy days are the most crowded shopping days in Duck, and on summer weekends Duck is quite congested with traffic.
+The nice thing is that the shops are clustered together within a half-mile stretch, so you can park the car and walk from place to place.
+And the town recently constructed a beautiful, meandering soundfront boardwalk to help you move around safely while shopping in Duck, NC.
+A head’s up: Rainy days are the most crowded shopping days, and on summer weekends Duck, NC, is quite congested with traffic.